<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 The Good Bots

 Good bots keep the digital world turning.
-Without them passing along data, things like search engines, social media, and online retail platforms wouldn’t work nearly as well as they do.
+Without them, search engines, social media, and e-commerce sites would struggle to function efficiently.
 Here are some of the most common types you might see in the wild.

 Social Network Bots